Circular Migration (2020/1)

 Regional Integration Knowledge System (2020/3)

-In the research program “Changing patterns of Regional and Global Governance,” we are looking for two people to help keep up to date, correct and expand the Regional Integration Knowledge system.
+In the research program “Changing patterns of Regional and Global Governance,” we are looking for one person to help keep up to date, correct and expand the Regional Integration Knowledge system.
 This research will mainly involve looking for and comparing different sources and as such would probably benefit from someone with experience with source criticism, or with data on regional integration.